Biden declares pandemic reset, saying covid ‘need no longer control our lives’

 Administration officials and some experts say the country has entered a new, less dangerous phase of the pandemic where most of those who become infected will not end up hospitalized because of wide access to vaccines, booster shots, testing and new therapeutics — making covid-19 gradually less lethal until it comes to resemble other respiratory viruses such as the flu.

-Some have touted the Center for Disease Control and Prevention’s new approach to measuring the disease’s impact, announced last Friday, which emphasizes hospitalizations and hospital capacity, rather than just case counts, as a better way to assess a community’s ability to withstand the virus — and that data support easing restrictions.
+Some have touted the Centers for Disease Control and Prevention’s new approach to measuring the disease’s impact, announced last Friday, which emphasizes that hospitalizations and hospital capacity, rather than just case counts, are a better way to assess a community’s ability to withstand the virus — and that data support easing restrictions.

 “The way people approach covid-19 is going to be based on their individual risk tolerance, instead of some government mandate,” said Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
 “We have to come up with an approach that reflects the fact that there will always be covid-19.
 It can’t be eradicated or eliminated."